2023 Most Focused Master’s Degree Colleges for Electromechanical Engineering Technology

 Full University of Michigan - Dearborn Electromechanical Engineering Technology Report

+With a freshman retention rate of 99%, the school does an excellent job of retaining its undergraduate students.
 The undergraduate student-to-faculty ratio of 6 to 1 is a sign that students will have more opportunities to engage with their professors one-on-one.
-The low undergrad student loan default rate of 0.6% is a good sign that students have an easier time paying off their loans than they might at other schools.
+The low undergrad student loan default rate of 0.1% is a good sign that students have an easier time paying off their loans than they might at other schools.
 For comparison, the national default rate is 10.1%.
-Students who start out at the school are likely to stick around.
-The freshman retention rate is 97%.

 Full Northwestern Electromechanical Engineering Technology Report

 Out of the 6 schools in the Schools for a Master’s Highly Focused on Electromechanical Engineering Tech Major that were part of this year’s ranking, Illinois Institute of Technology landed the #3 spot on the list.
-Illinois Tech is a medium-sized school located in Chicago, Illinois that handed out 4 masters’s electromechanical engineering tech degrees in 2020-2021.
+Illinois Tech is located in Chicago, Illinois and, has a medium-sized student population.
+In 2021-2022, this school awarded 0 masters’s electromechanical engineering tech degrees to qualified students.

-The school has an impressive undergrad student loan default rate.
-It’s only 1.9%, which is much lower than the national rate of 10.1%.
+The undergrad student loan default rate at the school is 0.8%, which is quite low when compared to the national default rate of 10.1%.
 The school has an excellent freshman retention rate of 87%, which means students like the school well enough to return for a second year.
-With a undergrad student-to-faculty ratio of 10 to 1, it’s easy to see that the school is committed to helping their undergraduates succeed.

-You’ll be in good company if you decide to attend Wayne State University.
-It ranked #4 on our 2023 Schools for a Master’s Highly Focused on Electromechanical Engineering Tech Major list.
-Wayne State is a public institution located in Detroit, Michigan.
-The school has a large population, and it awarded 2 masters’s degrees in 2020-2021.
+You’ll join some of the best and brightest minds around if you attend Wayne State University.
+The school came in at #4 for the Schools for a Master’s Highly Focused on Electromechanical Engineering Tech Major.
+Wayne State University is a public institution located in Detroit, Michigan.
+The school has a large population, and it awarded 3 masters’s degrees in 2021-2022.

 Read full report on Electromechanical Engineering Technology at Wayne State